 My holiday table isn’t complete without gluten-free pull-apart rolls.
 They are soft, fluffy, and make the perfect side for any dish!
 Holidays aren’t the same without them, especially now that they are so simple to make from our sandwich bread mix.– Laura Cooper

 My holiday table isn’t complete without gluten-free orange blossom coconut macaroons.
 Growing up holiday desserts always included coconut so these little bites remind me of many special treats I used to enjoy as a child.
-The drizzle of chocolate makes them fancy!See Also– Shahla Rashid
+The drizzle of chocolate makes them fancy!– Shahla Rashid

 Now it’s your turn!
 Tell us what your holiday table isn’t complete without?Print

-Chocolate Nut-Free Truffles are the perfect sweet treat!
-Top 9 free and made with oat milk.
+Easty Homemade Chocolate Truffles are the perfect sweet treat!
+Top 9 allergy-free and made with oat milk.

 - Simmer oat milk with cinnamon sticks for 5 minutes, until the milk takes on a cinnamon flavour.